banner

 11. ZoomEye.org[12]#

-Similar to Shodan, it searches for globally open service ports, identifying honeypots, industrial control systems, etc.
+Similar to Shodan, searches for globally open service ports, identifying honeypots, industrial control systems, etc.

 12. LeakIX.net[13]#

-A platform focused on data leaks that can discover misconfigured databases / APIs, etc.
+A platform focused on data leaks, capable of discovering misconfigured databases / APIs, etc.

 13. IntelX.io[14]#